Platt Fields Park: Platt Hall

 Platt Hall was the home of the Worsley family for 300 years.
 The current hall, a grade II* listed Georgian building, was built by John and Deborah Carill-Worsley to the designs of Carr of York, later moderated by Timothy Lightoler, in 1746 at a cost of £10,000.
 It replaced a timbered black and white building that had been the home of Charles Worsley, one of Cromwell's lieutenants and Major General for Lancashire, Cheshire and Derbyshire during the interregnum.

 Former Gallery of Costume

 Between 1947 and 2021, Platt Hall was home to the Gallery of Costume.
 It originated as the Cecil Willett Cunnington clothes collection and the display spanned the era from the 17th century to the present day.
 The collection is owned by the Manchester Art Gallery, and from 2021 it was removed from Platt Hall and put into storage, prior to being relocated in a new space at the main gallery on Mosley Street.
 The future use of Platt Hall is uncertain as it is currently being "re-imagined".

+Platt Hall is now a community-focused cultural venue that delivers a wide range of programmes developed in collaboration with local residents and partner organisations.
+Activities include neighbourhood-based projects, initiatives for people living closest to the Hall, and programmes open to wider audiences, all designed in response to local needs.
+While the building is not currently open to general visitors due to accessibility limitations, it remains an active hub for community engagement.
+Through its collections, creativity and cultural programmes, Platt Hall promotes social equality and supports the long-term sustainability of both the Hall and the communities it serves.